 On February 19, 2019, Cambridge Holdings entered into a Voting Agreement with each of Daniel T. Accordino (the "Accordino Voting Agreement"), Paul R. Flanders (the "Flanders Voting Agreement"), Richard G. Cross (the "Cross Voting Agreement") and William E. Myers (the "Myers Voting Agreement" and together with the Accordino Voting Agreement, Flanders Voting Agreement and the Cross Voting Agreement, the "Management Voting Agreements"), pursuant to which Messrs.
-Accordino, Flanders, Cross and Myers agreed to vote their respective shares of our common stock in favor of a proposal at the meeting and any subsequent meeting of our stockholders, if necessary, to remove the Issuance Restriction.
-The Management Voting Agreements will terminate upon the earlier to occur of (a) the date on which the removal of the Issuance Restriction is approved by our stockholders or (b) the date of any amendment to the Merger Agreement or any change to or modification of the Series C Certificate of Designations, in each case which change is materially adverse to the Company, Mr. Accordino, Mr. Flanders, Mr. Cross or Mr. Myers, as applicable.
+Accordino, Flanders, Cross and Myers agreed to vote their respective shares of our common stock in favor of a proposal at the 2019 Annual Meeting and any subsequent meeting of our stockholders, if necessary, to remove the restriction which prohibited the conversion of the Company's Series C Preferred Stock (the "Issuance Restriction").
+The Management Voting Agreements terminated upon the earlier to occur of (a) the date on which the removal of the Issuance Restriction is approved by our stockholders or (b) the date of any amendment to the Merger Agreement or any change to or modification of the Series C Certificate of Designations, in each case which change is materially adverse to the Company, Mr. Accordino, Mr. Flanders, Mr. Cross or Mr. Myers, as applicable.
+The Management Voting Agreement terminated on August 29, 2019 upon the approval by our stockholders of the removal of the Issuance Restriction at our 2019 Annual Meeting.

-On April 30, 2019, the BKC Stockholders, Cambridge Holdings and the Company entered into a Voting Agreement (the "BKC/Cambridge Voting Agreement" and together with the Management Voting Agreements, the "Voting Agreements"), pursuant to which (i) the BKC Stockholders agreed to vote their respective shares of Series B Preferred Stock that they hold in favor of a proposal at any annual or special meeting of the Company's stockholders, or execute written consents in lieu of any annual or special meeting, to remove the Issuance Restriction and against any action, proposal, transaction or agreement that would reasonably be expected to impede, interfere with, delay, disadvantage or adversely affect the removal of the Issuance Restriction and (ii) Cambridge Holdings agreed to vote its shares of our common stock that it holds in favor of a proposal at any annual or special meeting of the Company's stockholders, or execute written consents in lieu of any annual or special meeting, to amend the Series B Certificate of Designation changing the definition of (A) the BKC Director Step-Down Date to occur upon the first date on which the number of shares of our common stock into which the outstanding shares of Series B Preferred Stock held by the BKC Stockholders are then convertible constitute less than 11.5% of the total number of outstanding shares of our common stock held by the BKC Director Cessation Date as the first date on which the number of shares of our common stock into which the outstanding shares of Series B Preferred Stock held by the BKC Stockholders are then convertible constitute less than 7.5% of the total number of outstanding shares of our common stock.
-The BKC/Cambridge Voting Agreement will terminate upon the date on which the removal of the Issuance Restriction and the Series B Certificate of Designation Amendment (as defined below) are approved by our stockholders.
+On April 30, 2019, the BKC Stockholders, Cambridge Holdings and the Company entered into a Voting Agreement (the "BKC/Cambridge Voting Agreement" and together with the Management Voting Agreements, the "Voting Agreements"), pursuant to which (i) the BKC Stockholders agreed to vote their respective shares of Series B Preferred Stock that they hold in favor of a proposal at any annual or special meeting of the Company's stockholders, or execute written consents in lieu of any annual or special meeting, to remove the Issuance Restriction and against any action, proposal, transaction or agreement that would reasonably be expected to impede, interfere with, delay, disadvantage or adversely affect the removal of the Issuance Restriction and (ii) Cambridge Holdings agreed to vote its shares of our common stock that it holds in favor of a proposal at any annual or special meeting of the Company's stockholders, or execute written consents in lieu of any annual or special meeting, to amend the Series B Certificate of Designation changing the definition of (A) the BKC Director Step-Down Date to occur upon the first date on which the number of shares of our common stock into which the outstanding shares of Series B Preferred Stock held by the BKC Stockholders are then convertible constitute less than 11.5% of the total number of outstanding shares of our common stock and (B) BKC Director Cessation Date as the first date on which the number of shares of our common stock into which the outstanding shares of Series B Preferred Stock held by the BKC Stockholders are then convertible constitute less than 7.5% of the total number of outstanding shares of our common stock.
+The BKC/Cambridge Voting Agreement terminated upon the date on which the removal of the Issuance Restriction and the Series B Certificate of Designation Amendment (as defined below) are approved by our stockholders.
+The BKC/Cambridge Voting Agreement terminated on August 29, 2019 upon the approval by our stockholders of the removal of the Issuance Restriction at our 2019 Annual Meeting.